muhammadmateen027/shutterstock/README.md

 - `lib` will contains view(pages, widgets, components), BLoC, configuration, etc.
 - `packages` will keep network and repository layer.

-**Let's discuss the implementation layer by layer**
+**Let's discuss the implementation layer by layer**💻
-- `Pages` section will have UI of the application and business logic layer and BLoC placed with respective UI/view
+- The `pages` section will have UI of the application and business logic layer and BLoC placed with respective UI/view
 - We have used [flutter_bloc](https://bloclibrary.dev/) as a state management library and Business logic's implemented in `DashboardBloc` because we have only one (1) page and we created one (1)bloc.
 - `DashboardBloc` communicates with `RepositoryService` interface.